 This Bachelor of Science in Chemistry is certified by the American Chemical Society (ACS).
 Chemistry, the central science, engages biochemistry, biology, engineering, and environmental and materials sciences.
 Chemists synthesize compounds ranging from life-enhancing medicines to the materials of modern society, with the understanding that there can be unintended consequences.
 Chemists collect and analyze data used in policy decisions, including those involving the air, food, soil, and water.
 Chemists develop materials and processes that are safer, and are more energy and material efficient.
 Chemists develop processes for the recovery and conversion of waste to raw material.

-Upon earning a bachelor of science degree in chemistry, students will be able to:
+Upon earning a bachelor of science degree in chemistry, successful students will be able to:

 Potential Occupations